 - Nurse in different positions: Trying new positions may make nursing without the shield less of an issue for your baby.
 They may not realize they need the shield in this new position.

 Don’t think that breastfeeding isn’t an option for you just because you’ve encountered some difficulty.
 Talk with your care provider to see if a shield could be beneficial to you and your baby.

-While I recommend all of these products, if I could have only one, it would be the Medela Nipple Shield.
-I love that I don’t have to give up precious skin-to-skin contact to give my baby a real nursing experience.
+While we recommend all of these products, if we had to choose, it would be the Medela Nipple Shield.
+We love that we don’t have to give up precious skin-to-skin contact to give our babies a real nursing experience.